Frequently Asked Questions

 We can, on occasion, provide stadium parking facilities during international matches, it just depends upon the match.
 Please call the number mentioned to discuss this further.

 What is the situation with the purchase of wheelchair/ambulant disabled tickets?

 -- For all Glamorgan and international fixtures, the above are sold at full price, but the carer ticket is free of charge.
 Please call 02920 419311 to make such a booking.
 Proof of disability will be required, as per Level Playing Field guidelines.

 I notice that some of your homes matches are not played at Sophia Gardens Cardiff.
 Why is this?

--- We have three official 'outgrounds' at Swansea, Colwyn Bay and Newport.
-Each year we aim to play a Specsavers County Championship fixture at each of these venues.
+-- We have four official 'outgrounds' at Swansea, Colwyn Bay, Newport and Neath.
+Each year we aim to play a fixtures at some of these venues.
 There is a strong tradition of support at these grounds.
 The members of these clubs have always given us fantastic support during our long history and it makes for a wonderful atmosphere.
 It is a great honour to be able to showcase top-flight Welsh cricket to fans who, for Colwyn Bay in particular, would not normally be able to make it to Sophia Gardens.